Ashfield (NSW)

 The level of general health in Ashfield is notably higher than the national average with prevalence of common health conditions low among the general population though higher than the nation's average across older, at risk cohorts

-Ashfield shows better-than-average health outcomes based on AreaSearch's assessment of mortality rates and chronic condition prevalence.
-The prevalence of common health conditions among the general population is low but higher than the national average for older, at-risk cohorts.
+Ashfield shows above-average health outcomes based on AreaSearch's assessment of mortality rates and chronic condition prevalence.
+The prevalence of common health conditions is low among the general population, but higher than the national average for older, at-risk cohorts.

 Frequently Asked Questions - Health